 Read More

-Greeters are the first impression someone has of the church.
+Greeters are often the first impression someone has of the church.
 They set the tone, letting people know this is a welcoming place.
-Greeters answer questions, give direction and offer assistance.
+Greeters answer questions, give directions, and offer assistance.

 MUSIC MINISTRIES